schkrabrty/Unity-and-Visual-Studio-Code-Setup-Procedure/README.md

 **Note for those who have previously used GitHub through the command line:** Trust me, GitHub Desktop will make your life much easier. :)

 Now, go to [Unity's website](https://unity.com/releases/unity-6) and download Unity Hub.
 You can use your school email address to create a Unity account.
-Once Unity Hub is installed, it should look something like this:
+Once Unity Hub is installed, it should look something like this after you sign in:

 ![Basic Unity Hub Page](/Images/Basic.png)